-The Bang & Olufsen Beoplay H4 (link to compare prices on B&H Photo/Video and Amazon) headphones are a superb pair of Bluetooth wireless headphones.
+The Bang & Olufsen Beoplay H4 (link to check the price at B&H Photo/Video) headphones are a superb pair of Bluetooth wireless headphones.

 Note that both analog audio and digital audio can be sent wirelessly.
 The wildly popular Bluetooth protocol, for example, encodes digital audio signals is radio frequencies centred around 2.45 GHz (between 2.400 GHz and 2.483.5 GHz, to be exact).
 In fact, it utilizes 79 specific frequencies in this range and a single connection change frequencies 1,600 times every second.

 To learn more about wireless headphones, check out these related My New Microphone articles: